I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 The port number.

+`UINumber`

+Specifies a number associated with the device that can be displayed in the user interface.

+This number is typically a user-perceived slot number, such as a number printed next to the slot on the board, or some other number that makes locating the physical device easier for the user.
+For buses with no such convention, or when the <b>UINumber</b> is unknown, the bus driver leaves this member at its default value of 0xFFFFFFFF.

+`DeviceState`

+An array of values indicating the most-powered device power state that the device can maintain for each system power state.
+The <b>DeviceState[PowerSystemWorking]</b> element of the array corresponds to the S0 system state.
+The entry for <b>PowerSystemUnspecified</b> is reserved for system use.

+The entries in this array are based on the capabilities of the parent devnode.
+As a general rule, a driver should not change these values.
+However, if necessary, a driver can lower the value, for example, from <b>PowerDeviceD1</b> to <b>PowerDeviceD2</b>.

+If the bus driver is unable to determine the appropriate device power state for a root-enumerated device, it sets <b>DeviceState[PowerSystemWorking]</b> to <b>PowerDeviceD0</b> and all other entries to <b>PowerDeviceD3</b>.

+`SystemWake`

+Specifies the least-powered system power state from which the device can signal a wake event.
+A value of <b>PowerSystemUnspecified</b> indicates that the device cannot wake the system.

+A bus driver can get this information from its parent devnode.

+In general, a driver should not change this value.
+If necessary, however, a driver can raise the power state, for example, from <b>PowerSystemHibernate</b> to <b>PowerSystemS1</b>, to indicate that its device cannot wake the system from a hibernation state but can from a higher-powered sleep state.

+`DeviceWake`

+Specifies the least-powered device power state from which the device can signal a wake event.
+A value of <b>PowerDeviceUnspecified</b> indicates that the device cannot signal a wake event.

 `D1Latency`

 Specifies the device's approximate worst-case latency, in 100-microsecond units, for returning the device to the <b>PowerDeviceD0</b> state from the <b>PowerDeviceD1</b> state.
 Set to zero if the device does not support the D1 state.